felixvor/flipfacts/README.md

 - User login and registration with EMail verification
 - Profile (edit username, password)
 - Users can post new statements
-- Users can rate statements by submitting DOIs (or other identifier) of valid publication (shoutout to the semanticscholar API)
+- Users can rate statements by submitting DOIs (or other identifier) of valid publication (shoutout to the free semanticscholar API)
 - Logged in users can report bad statements and spam
 - Logged in users can report bad sources
 - Logged in admins can access moderation page and check reports